Nothing Can Trump My Birthday

 Prostrate on the ground, as though I'm making a snow angel backwards, I grope the earth with my arms fully extended, realizing that my phone likely flew from my pocket and landed beyond my immediate boundaries.

 I can't locate my phone.
 My hips are hurting badly.
-I turn onto my back and look up at the star-filled sky, unsure as to whether to laugh or cry.
+I turn onto my back and look up at the star-filled sky, unsure whether to laugh or cry.
 I have leaves in my hair.

 I sit up and reach forward to touch my throbbing right ankle.